Get instant quote

 High detail visual prototypes

-3D printing with Material Jetting is able to produce multicolor designs with a surface finish comparable to injection molding.
-These visually appealing models allow designers to get a greater understanding of the form and fit of a part before making important production decisions.
+Material jetting 3D printing produces multicolor prototypes with a surface finish comparable to injection molding and fine feature resolution.
+These models enable accurate assessment of form and fit before production decisions.

-This highly accurate method of prototyping is also ideal for aerodynamic testing and analysis, as the surface finish you get with 3D printing is often representative of a final part.
+This high accuracy prototyping method is well suited for aerodynamic testing and analysis because the surface finish achieved with industrial 3D printing is often representative of the final part.

-3D printing is used routinely to manufacture aerospace components that rely on aesthetics over function, such as door handles and light housings to control wheels and full interior dashboard designs.
+Industrial 3D printing is routinely used to manufacture aerospace components where aesthetics take priority, such as door handles, light housings, control wheels, and full interior dashboard assemblies.

 How does 3D printing improve aerospace manufacturing?